ashleytsmith/Analytical_phonon_band_structures/README.md

 * Request a license for MATLAB which is free for academics or offers a trial for individuals.

 * You can either test MATLAB online in the browser or follow the graphical install process.
+It is also possible to use MATLAB  together with a Jupeyter notebook.
 Only the standard libraries are needed for this project.

 * Save the required functions in the browser or on your local machine and execute a function by typing its name into the command prompt.
 As long all functions a given function calls are in the same folder it should work.

 ## Example 1: Square Lattice

-We uttilise MATLABs powerful linear algebra libraries and solve our problem with very few lines of code.
+We uttilise MATLAB's powerful linear algebra libraries and solve our problem with very few lines of code.

 ```
 function f=square_lattice_solve_phonon_band_structure(kx,ky,l)